Bookmarks

 Boustrophedon is a writing style where each line goes in the opposite direction (left-to-right, then right-to-left).
 I made a code snippet to show this in English.

 A fascinating visualization of 4,000 years of world history: JPEG / interactive version.
-I revisit this map often when exploring into history and civilizations.
+I revisit this map often when diving into history and civilizations.